antongolub/misc/packages/topoconfig/README.md

     url: 'https://some.url',
     param: 'regular param value',
     num: 123,
-    pwd: '\$to.prevent.value.processing.use.\.prefix',
+    pwd: '\$to.prevent.value.inject.use.\.prefix',
     a: {
-      b: 'get $b .some.nested.prop.value.of.b',
+      b: '$b.some.nested.prop.value.of.b',
-      c: 'get $external .prop.of.prop'
+      c: '$external.prop.of.prop'
     }
   },
   sources: {